-- 4.24A The Planning and Energy Act 2008 allow local planning authorities to impose reasonable requirements for: - (a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - (b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - (c) development in their area to comply with energy efficiency standards that exceeds the energy requirements of building regulations.
+- 4.21 The potential for new standalone renewable energy developments was investigated through the Council's Energy Study (2009).
+While the potential for new stand-alone technologies has been identified as low within Adur, there may be interest in developing suitable schemes in the area. - 4.22 The Planning and Energy Act 2008 allow local planning authorities to impose reasonable requirements for: - (a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; - (b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development; - (c) development in their area to comply with energy efficiency standards that exceeds the energy requirements of building regulations.